Software Development Studio 2

 In this subject, students work in teams to develop different features of a class-wide development project, to learn how software engineers design, build, deploy, and modify large programs together.
 The project introduces continuous integration, deployment, and delivery practices, as well as lean and agile software development.

 Assessment 1: Online quiz and exercises.
-Five at 2% each.
+Five at 3% each.
 Relates to Learning Outcomes (LOs) 2, 3, 5 6 Assessment 2: Collaborative software development project.
-Relates to Learning Outcomes (LOs) 1, 2, 3, 4, 5, 6 Assessment 3: Individual development and reflection.
-1000 words.
+Relates to Learning Outcomes (LOs) 1, 2, 3, 4, 5, 6 Assessment 3: Individual Portfolio.
+2000 words.
 Relates to Learning Outcomes (LOs) 2, 3, 4, 5, 6 Assessment 4: Studio critique.
 Relates to Learning Outcomes (LOs) 1, 2, 3, 4 Final Examination: 2 hrs 15 mins.
 It is mandatory to pass this component in order to pass the unit.
 Relates to Learning Outcomes (LOs) 1, 2, 3, 4, 5, 6 There is a supervised exam at the end of the teaching period in which you are enrolled.
-The paper-based exam will be held at an established exam venue, and coordinated by UNE Exams Unit.
+The exam will be offered online with supervision via webcam and screen sharing technology.
+Coordinated by UNE Exams Unit.
 UNE manages supervised exams associated with your UNE subjects.
 Prior to census date, UNE releases exam timetables.
 They’ll email important exam information directly to your UNE email address.

 - Assessment 4 (5%)

 Continous Delivery: Reliable Software Release though Build, Test, and Deployment Automation